 Borax is a laundry soap ingredient.
 Many people avoid using this since it is toxic, but just warn your kids not to eat it and to wash hands after playing with it!
 If you don’t want the borax powder, you could try substituting contact solution which also has some boric acid in it and provides the same results.

 Want my letter and number tracing mats to play with your play dough or float on?
-They are in my subscriber library!
-Subscribe to get access & check your email for details on logging in to get this & many other free printables!
+They are a free download!

 Want some borax-free floam?
 Try making the non-toxic edible floam recipe made from gummy bears and sprinkles!

 Try some of my other slime recipes, too!